Michigan left: Brazil

 The Michigan left is a commonly used design in Brazil especially in São Paulo and Paraná.

 Canada

 In Ottawa, Ontario, a Michigan left exists to proceed from Bank Street to Riverside Drive in both directions.

 The design has been proposed in Toronto, Ontario, to relieve motorists who wish to make a left-turn on roadways that will contain a proposed streetcar line by the Transit City project.

 A Michigan left exists in Windsor, Ontario, on Huron Church Road, just north of the E.C.
 Row Expressway, where a narrow-median variant put in place years ago is now seldom used due to the realignment of the expressway in conjunction with the construction of the Herb Gray Parkway.

 In Saskatoon, Saskatchewan, a Michigan left pairing exists on 8th Street, just west of its interchange with Circle Drive, as well as a few other U-turn lanes as one heads westbound.

+In London, Ontario, a Michigan left was constructed in 2025 at Highbury Ave and Oxford St as part of the East London Link Bus Rapid Transit project.